CesiumGS/3d-tiles/b3dm/README.md

 * `version` - `uint32` that contains the version of the Batched 3D Model format, which is currently `1`.
 * `batchTableLength` - `uint32` that contains the length of the batch table.
 It may be zero indicating there is not a batch table.

+_TODO: extensions?_
+_TODO: code example reading header?_

 ### Batch Table

-In the Binary glTF section, each vertex has a `batchId` attribute (_TODO: type_) in the range `[0, number of models in the batch - 1]`.
+In the Binary glTF section, each vertex has an unsigned short `batchId` attribute in the range `[0, number of models in the batch - 1]`.
 The `batchId` indicates the model to which the vertex belongs.
 This allows models to be batched together and still be identifiable.

 The batch table maps each `batchId` to per-model properties.
 If present, the batch table immediately follows the header and is `batchTableLength` bytes long.

 The batch table is a `UTF-8` string containing JSON.
 It can be extracted from the arraybuffer using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.

 Each property in the object is an array with its length equal to the number of models in the batch.
 Each array is a homogeneous collection of `String`, `Number`, or `Boolean` elements.
 Elements may be `null`.

-_TODO: schema._

 A vertex's `batchId` is used to access elements in each array, and extract the corresponding properties.
 For example, the following batch table has properties for a batch of two models.
 ```json